usncahill/MMM-Tesla3/README.md

 ## Current Issues Being Worked
-* Closing Incremental1 branch: various enhancements
+* Closing Incremental2 branch: waiting for feedback
-* Opening Incremental2 branch: troubleshoot waking hang, add options to avoid waking (vamp drain), BE loop controlling awake avoidance

 ## Using the module